andylegear/web3examples/README.md

 This directory contains the HTML and CSS files for a feature that checks the balance of a wallet.
 It provides a user-friendly interface for users to input their wallet address and see their current balance.
 The balance is displayed in Ether, and the interface updates in real-time.

-### `combined.txt`

-This file contains combined information from other files.
-It's used for debugging and reference purposes.
-It's a concatenation of the contents of all the files in the project, providing a quick way to search for specific pieces of code.

 ### `createWallet/`

 This directory contains the HTML and CSS files for a feature that creates a new wallet.
 It provides a user-friendly interface for users to create a new Ethereum wallet.
 The interface guides the user through the process, generating a private key and a public address.